cianryn/Image-Embedding-and-Semantic-Similarity-Web-API/README.md

 2. Command line client script that computes the similarity between a reference images and a list of images. </br>
     - Python script takes a reference image and folder containing all other images as input.
     - Requests are sent to the FastAPI above which returns embeddings for all images including reference.
-    - Cosine similarity is used to determine similarity between images embedding vectors.
+    - Cosine similarity is used to determine similarity between image embedding vectors.
     - Top 10 closest images are returned with similarity scores and image classification results.

 ## Requirements